-I play in the band, the Starhaven Rounders:
+I play in the country band, the Starhaven Rounders:

 We've played all around Kansas City for the past two years sharing a stage with bands like the Eli Young Band, Blackjack Billy, and Jason Boland!